 NSW’s Favourite Urban Place 2026

-Nominate your Town Square
+Town Square Nominations

 For this year’s NSW’s Favourite Urban Place, we’re inviting you to nominate your favourite town square anywhere in NSW.